ros-workshop/manipulation/README.md

 ## Preparation

 There are a number of old ROS packages included in this repo by source.
-These packages have been copied in and adapted as they do not exist for noetic, and the dependencies they would originally specify are not all available too.
+These packages have been copied in and adapted as they do not exist for `noetic`, and the dependencies they would originally specify are not all available too.

 ```bash
 cd <workspace root>